jmwestenberg/jmwestenberg/README.md

 </p>
 -	LinkedIn: 	<a href="https://www.linkedin.com/in/westenbergj"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin"></a>

 - 🤔 I previously taught an intro to R for economists workshop to teach basic data wrangling/plotting skills.
-See my notes [here](https://jmwestenberg.github.io/courses/rcourse/) and let me know if you have any suggestions for additions!
+See my notes [here](https://jmwestenberg.github.io/courses/rcourse/) and code [here](https://github.com/jmwestenberg/Rcourse).
+Let me know if you have any suggestions for additions!

 - 🌱 I'm currently in the very prelimenary stages of learning python.